 External Beam Radiation

 Radiation therapy may also be delivered in a beam from outside the body.
-It will be set to give the cancer as much radiation possible with as little damage to healthy tissue as possible.
+It will be set to give the cancer as much radiation as possible with as little damage to healthy tissue as possible.
 A radiation oncologist will develop the dose and schedule for treatment needs.
 It may be used to destroy remaining cancer cells after surgery.
-It may also be a treatment for people who can not tolerate surgery.
+It may also be a treatment for people who cannot tolerate surgery.
 Intensity modulated radiation therapy (IMRT) is a common option for thyroid cancer.
 The dose can be weakened or strengthened depending on the target tissue.

 For anaplastic thyroid cancer, external beam radiation is used in combination with chemotherapy.